Postnatal Depression

 • Maintain open, productive channels of communication with your partner

-It is a myth that postnatal depression only affects women.
+It is a myth that postnatal depression only affects the woman who has given birth.
+Symptoms of postnatal depression may also arise in fathers and co-mothers.
 An estimated one in 25 fathers will also develop postnatal depression.
 The causes of paternal postnatal depression are no more clear or simple than they are for women.
-Men are more vulnerable to develop postnatal depression if their partner is too.
+Men are more vulnerable to developing postnatal depression if their partner is affected.

 Remember that depression is an illness like any other, and you deserve to get help.
 Many parents who develop postnatal depression feel complicated feelings of shame and guilt and are afraid of being honest about their thoughts and feelings.
 Talking to others about how you feel is a positive step towards feeling better, and towards reducing the unfortunate existing stigma attached to PND.